cthornsb/OtterGB/README.md

 ### Fullscreen and windowed modes

-Upon booting, OtterGB starts in windowed mode.
+When booting, OtterGB starts in windowed mode.
 The window may be resized to any size you wish.
 Pillarboxing or letterboxing will be added for windows with an aspect ratio that does not match that of the DMG / CGB (1.111).
 Pillar[letter]boxing may be disabled by setting **UNLOCK_ASPECT_RATIO** to *true*.